Ramez132/sheet-cell/README.md

-This repository contains the code of an application that allow users to manage and manipulate data in a tabular format (the system refers to it as a sheet - the concept is similar in principle to Excel and Google Sheet).
+This repository contains the code of a Java application that allow users to manage and manipulate data in a tabular format.
+The system refers to it as a sheet (the concept is similar in principle to Excel and Google Sheet).

-Written as part of a college course, by Meir Zoref and Ramez Mannaa.
+Written as part of a Java college course, by Meir Zoref and Ramez Mannaa.

 The first exercise is a console application.